-Economics is a fun subject.
-The flow of money seems to captivate the human mind so much, an interesting thought to ponder in and of itself.
-Regardless, I don’t tend to look at economics in the jargon filled way many in the field seem to, but, as is often wise to do with everything, we look at Economics with a unique large-scale and large time-frame perspective.
+The flow of money seems to captivate the human mind; an interesting thought to ponder in and of itself.
+With our research, we don’t tend to look at economics in the jargon filled way many in the field seem to, but, as is often wise to do with everything, we look at Economics with a unique large-scale and large time-frame perspective.
 Since much of our team’s background is in the physical sciences, problems are often approached from this angle and Economics is no different.
-Consequently, it likely isn’t a coincidence that people use many of the same words to describe finances as we do fluid dynamics (flow, turbulence, pooling, liquid, fluid, etc.).
-It suggests that some of the deeply underlying mathematics may be the same.
-That said, I’m also quite comfortable with very large data sets and some of the more complex math as well as taking a step back to see what it all means.
-To that end, there are some questions I have that no one has answered that I’d like to see if I could tackle.
+Consequently, it likely isn’t a coincidence that people use many of the same words to describe finances as physicists and engineers do fluid dynamics (flow, turbulence, pooling, liquid, fluid, etc.).
+It suggests that some of the deeply underlying mathematics are the same.

-The first question I’ll probably take a stab at is to try to determine the effect income disparities have on the economy; positive or negative.
+The first question we’re investigating is trying to determine the effect income disparities have on the economy; positive or negative.
 The data sets for this are huge and complex.
 This cannot be understated.
-They take a significant amount of time to parse through and a lot of information together to come to any sort of satisfactory conclusion.
+They take a significant amount of time to parse through and a lot of information has to be melded together to come to any sort of satisfactory conclusion.
 Figuring out how these incredibly complex and interrelated sets of data fit together is almost akin to conducting a musical symphony.

-Another question I’d like answered, that I’ve begun to think about the steps required to answer, is what is the actual potential of an economy, if it was firing on absolutely all cylinders and political policy was perfect.
-I’m not talking about no unemployment but rather about optimal income distribution to achieve maximum economic output.
+Another question we’d like answered and that we’ve begun to investigate is: “What is the actual potential of an economy?” – if it was firing on absolutely all cylinders and political policy was perfect.
+This isn’t the simple concept of zero unemployment but rather about optimal income distribution to achieve maximum economic output.
 What is the theoretical “perfect” economy?
 Even in this “perfect” economy, you will still have non-zero unemployment due to employee churn.
-I don’t know that answer and no one else does so I’d like to investigate it further.
-There are a couple of ways I’ve thought of going about it but haven’t come to any definitive conclusions.
-It’s just a question that needs answering.
+There are several avenues to answering this question and we are currently exploring the most promising ones.